The entropy of an acoustic black hole in neo-Newtonian theory: Acoustic black holes in neo-Newtonian hydrodynamics

 \section{Acoustic black holes in neo-Newtonian hydrodynamics}

-In this section we briefly review the neo-Newtonian hydrodynamics and introduce the acoustic black hole metric obtained in \cite{Fabris2013}.
-In neo-Newtonian formalism first we redefine the concept of energy density as follows:
+{In this section we will briefly introduce the metric of an acoustic black hole in the neo-Newtonian hydrodynamics obtained in \cite{Fabris2013}.
+To find the acoustic metric in neo-Newtonian theory we initially redefine the energy density as follows:}